marlokessler/SwiftUI-HUD/README.md

 ## Getting Started

+### Swift Package Manager

 Install this package by adding a Package Dependency in Xcode under _Swift Packages> Add Package Dependency_.
 Choose _SwiftUI-HUD_ from Connapptivity and select the version you want to add and the target and click _Finish_.

+### CocoaPods

+Alternatively, you can add `pod 'CA-HUD'` to your podfile and run `pod install`.

 Now you can use it after adding the `import HUD` statement at the top of xour code file.

 ## Usage